lh1207/LocoQuest/README.md

 - Explore new places and take on a unique scavenger hunt by finding hidden treasures
 - Utilize benchmarks provided by the National Geodetic Survey, which maintains a network of benchmarks across the United States
-- Use benchmarks to measure the Earth's curvature and provide a reference point for mapping and surveying
+- Use benchmarks to provide a reference point for mapping and surveying
 - Enjoy a fun and educational way to explore the world around you

 Explore LocoQuest and start your adventure today!